lordvaider/lordvaider.github.io/_posts/2024-05-26-Travel-History.md

 ## Approach 1 - Rawdogging data, Costly API calls, Simplifying assumptions

-Given the above, it seemed that if we want a Google proof solution (In terms of being immune to both, their sloppy processing _and_ their potential future bankruptcy from class action lawsuits filed by [rock-eaters](https://news.ycombinator.com/item?id=40461836)), the most reliable way is to use the raw worldline.
+Given the above, it seemed that if we want a Google proof solution (In terms of being immune to both, their sloppy data processing _and_ their potential future bankruptcy from class action lawsuits filed by [rock-eaters](https://www.reddit.com/r/google/comments/1cziil6/a_rock_a_day_keeps_the_doctor_away/)), the most reliable way is to use the raw worldline.
 Further, for the task I had in mind, the solution seemed super simple - For each point on the worldline, map it to the corresponding country.
 Find all the points in time when the country changes and Boom - You have your travel history table.

 **Problem with this approach**: Mapping from (Latitude, Longitude) → Country is an expensive function call.
 The raw data contains a point every 15-20 seconds, so that translates to a lot of points.
 In 3000 days of history, I had a 15 million raw data points.
 The really dumb approach of simply mapping each raw datapoint to a country is waaaaay too slow.
 Maybe we could do something cleverer like form a small number of clusters (1000?), map each cluster to a country and then use that to label raw points?
 It could work, but it’s not foolproof by any means and relies on a complex algo.
 I’m a lazy fucker who hates complexity so I decided to think some more before going down this route.